-\textbf{Planning via Reasoning Traces}: Even state-of-the-art LLM agents may not fully leverage their capabilities when pursuing assigned goals, revealing gaps between potential and realized performance (\cite{everitt2025evaluating}).
-High-quality planning can offer a potential solution here.
-Whereas many early agents operated without explicit plans and simply executed the next greedy step, recent work shows that separating planning from execution can yield significant gains.
-Plan-and-Act (\cite{erdogan2025plan}) achieves state-of-the-art performance on a web navigation benchmark by translating high-level plan steps to lower-level, environment-specific actions.
-Similarly, AdaPlanner (\cite{sun2023adaplanner}) demonstrates the value of adaptive plan refinement using environmental feedback.
-Nevertheless, planning evaluations primarily rely on validation with a simulation verifier, human annotation, or ground-truth (\cite{wei2025plangenllms}.
-For example, Plancraft (\cite{dagan2024plancraft}) quantitatively evaluates a Minecraft agent's proposed plan against a gold standard planner by measuring the difference between the number of actions in an agent's successful plan and the optimal number of actions.
-As more systems adopt explicit planning, developing reference-free evaluations for plan quality and plan adherence will be critical (\cite{wei2025plangenllms}).
+1ex \textbf{Planning via Reasoning Traces:} Whereas many early agents operated without explicit plans and simply executed the next greedy step, recent work shows that separating planning from execution can yield significant performance gains.
+For example, Plan-and-Act \cite{erdogan2025plan} achieves state-of-the-art performance on a web navigation benchmark by translating high-level plan steps to lower-level, environment-specific actions, and AdaPlanner \cite{sun2023adaplanner} demonstrates the value of adaptive plan refinement using environmental feedback.
+While this has motivated the creation of plan evaluations, current methods rely on validation with a simulation verifier, human annotation, or ground-truth \cite{wei2025plangenllms}.
+One such example, Plancraft \cite{dagan2024plancraft}, quantitatively evaluates a Minecraft agent's proposed plan against a gold standard planner by measuring the difference between the number of actions in an agent's successful plan and the optimal number of actions.
+As more systems adopt explicit planning, developing reference-free evaluations for plan quality and plan adherence will be critical \cite{wei2025plangenllms}.